pbsds/TDT4230-final-project-2019/report/delivery_part5.md

 # Appendix

 ![
-    The seqmented pane with the cobble texture and normal map ](images/0-base.png){#fig:img-base}
+    The seqmented pane with the cobble texture and normal map and lighting applied to it.
+](images/0-base.png){#fig:img-base}

 ![